jesperancinha/public-transport-declarer/README.md

 ## Context

-The technologies usedi in this project range from TypeScript and Angular 2 in the front end to J2EE in the back end.
+The technologies used in this project range from TypeScript and Angular 2 in the front end to J2EE in the back end.

 REST services are used and for this case Jersey and Jackson are used.
 In short: